How to Deal With Third Trimester Nausea and Morning Sickness in Late Pregnancy

 Like I said earlier, if you are feeling nauseous, it could possibly be that your body is a little dehydrated.
 Make sure to take small sips of water over the course of the day.

+One of the most common side effects of pregnancy is nausea.
+The feeling of nausea can decrease after a few months, but you may still experience it, especially in the morning and during stressful situations.
 Ginger is known for its ability to decrease nausea and vomiting.
-If you are looking to take a more proactive approach you can drink some ginger tea, ginger ale, or even suck on some ginger candies.
-This can greatly decrease your nausea.
+If you are looking to take a more proactive approach you can drink some ginger tea, ginger ale, or even eat some ginger candies.

 Ventilate Your Space